 4. Reduce your consumption of alcohol and caffeine.
 It's also a good idea to avoid caffeine and alcohol before bed, as they can interfere with sleep.

 Caffeine significantly hinders your ability to fall asleep because it’s a stimulant.
-Obviously you will want to avoid coffee because of its high caffeine content, but you should also refrain from tea, certain soft drinks, and chocolate (yes, including hot cocoa!).
+You will want to avoid coffee because of its high caffeine content, but you should also refrain from tea, certain soft drinks, and chocolate (yes, including hot cocoa!).

 5. Try to establish a regular sleep schedule, going to bed and waking up at the same time each day.
 This can help to train your body to sleep better.
 Additionally, make sure your bedroom is dark, quiet, and cool, and avoid using electronic devices in bed.